 Social media management for business involves joining the online conversation about the company’s brands, products and services.
 Use a social media monitoring tool to identify negative comments, and then respond publicly to those complaints.

 Speak to individuals as if they are people you’ve met while walking the dog in your neighborhood.
 This approach will usually diffuse any anger on the part of the poster and facilitate a resolution of the problem.

 International Reputation Management

 International reputation management is similar to its domestic cousin, with a few key twists.
 They involve recognizing that there are also websites in specific countries which require an online presence and monitoring.

 As an example, if you sell consumer products in China, your company should also monitor dianping.com, because Dianping is the Chinese equivalent of Yelp.
 Customers will be leaving reviews about your products on the site, so your reputation management department needs to be actively monitoring, evaluating and responding to those reviews as well.

 The Dianping example also points to a second major twist in international reputation management.
 You must have individuals in your company who speak the language of the nations in your market and are familiar with local customs.

 The average New Yorker is probably not the person who should be posting replies to negative product reviews on Dianping; a college graduate who is fluent in Mandarin and familiar with the Chinese culture is a far better choice.
 Know your markets, and then hire people who are intimately familiar with those areas.

 Online Reputation Management Is a Must

-Small business and corporate reputation management is no longer just an option.
-The entire world is interconnected now, and the internet is the place where your customers are communicating with each other.
+Business reputation management is no longer just an option.
+The entire world is interconnected now, and the Internet is the place where your customers are communicating with each other.
 Any business – be it small or large – which fails to participate in that conversation is risking its future.